-Cardiac PET Partners is a state-of-the-art scanning facility in Encino, California.
+Cardiac PET Partners is a state-of-the-art scanning facility serving Los Angeles and Ventura counties located in Encino and San Fernando Valley, California.
 Gabe Vorobiof, MD, uses advanced imaging tests to track, monitor, or diagnose many of the most serious heart conditions.
 Often, these conditions have few or no symptoms, but cardiac tests can identify potential complications before they occur.

 Cardiac PET Partners, which strives to be the cardiac PET imaging provider of choice for physicians and patients alike, frequently welcomes patients who are experiencing angina and heart attack symptoms.